jmurthy12/STAT545-hw-murthy-janani/hw04/Homework04_dataReshaping.md

 1.Make you own cheatsheet similar to Tyler Rinker’s minimal guide to tidyr.
 Reshape your data.
 For simple reshaping, gather() and spread() from tidyr will suffice.
 Do the thing that it possible / easier now that your data has a new shape.

-Solution : I would explore the below functions : \* Gather \* Spread \* dcast
+Solution : I would explore the below functions :

+-   Gather

+-   Spread

+-   dcast

-I found the examples discussed in class very usefula nd would use the same as my cheetsheet to tidyr
+I found the examples discussed in class very useful and would use the same as my cheetsheet to tidyr

 ``` r
 library(devtools)